-> Without standard steel springs, there is great looking 60 composite rods.
-As you might think why would anyone use fiberglass on trampolines, well, there is perfect reason to do so.
-Not only it looks cool, it greatly reduces chances of injury (as much as 35%, according to research about injuries involving frame or springs).
-Yes, the trampoline works with the help of fiberglass rods provides a safer and more consistent bounce.
+Without standard steel springs, there is great looking 60 composite rods.
+As you might think why would anyone use fiberglass on trampolines, well, there is the perfect reason to do so.
+Not only does it looks cool, it greatly reduces the chances of injury (as much as 35%, according to research about injuries involving frame or springs).
+Yes, the trampoline works with the help of fiberglass rods providing a safer and more consistent bounce.

-> The beautiful part about these rods is that they are situated completely under the mat.
+The beautiful part about these rods is that they are situated completely under the mat.
 There is no need for any pads to protect the jumper, as it’s simply impossible to land on them and this lets the net be as close as possible to the edge of the mat, which makes the trampoline even safer.
 Springfree Inc calls this the SoftEdge technology.
-On the negative side, it does drastically increases price of trampoline.
-And is it worth of it?
-Answer is pretty much clear, just ask yourself how much is your child safety worth.
+On the negative side, it does drastically increases the price of a trampoline.
+And is it worth it?
+The answer is pretty much clear, just ask yourself how much is your child’s safety worth.

-> The enclosure, however, is a marvel to behold.
+The enclosure, however, is a marvel to behold.
 The poles aren’t hard at all – in fact, they’re made of a very light, flexible material that bends as you go.
 In practice, this means no impact with the frame and poles is possible, as the poles are curved away from the jumping surface.

 Made from PolyProylene, same as mat, guaranteeing longevity.
 Enclosure is made from SpringFree proprietary FlexiNet invention, where there are no standard steel poles, increasing jumpers security to the maximum level.